Hull Crime Reduction Fund

 Applications are only considered complete when all supporting documentation has been received either over email or posted to the office as paper copies.

-If you have any questions about the Hull Crime Reduction Fund please contact either Lisa Walker at Hull City Council or Matthew Wright at the Office of the Police and Crime Commissioner.
+If you have any questions about the Hull Crime Reduction Fund please contact Lisa Walker at Hull City Council.

 Active Hull Crime Reduction Projects funded in 2020/21